John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # (There will be a different default color scheme.)

-     # Make yourself root to do the following installs using the password set above (the '$' prompt will change to '#', type < exit > to close)
+     # Make yourself root to do the following installs using the password set above.
-     # (Mnemonic: 'The pound is stronger than the dollar.')
+     # The '$' prompt will change to '#', type < exit > to close.
+(Mnemonic: 'The pound is stronger than the dollar.')
      sudo su

      # First do an update